tianrenli92/data-documentation/docs/3_structure.md

 - `:CorporateEntity`: these nodes represent organizations that do not have a direct geographic footprint.
 For example, the Society of Jesus is an organization, but it only exists in space through people and institutions.
 - `:Institution`: these nodes represent organizations that do have a direct geographic footprint.
 Common examples in the database include churches, hospitals, and schools.
 - `:Event`: these nodes represent important events that took place in Chinese Christianity.
 Events are, by definition, temporary happenings that have specific geographic locations.
 Examples in the database range from Christian conferences to imperial hunting parties.
+- `:Publication`: these nodes represent a publication associated with Chinese Christianity.
+Publications are categorized as either a book, a series, an issue, or ephemera.
+Examples include memoirs of missionaries, a journal published for a local Chinese audience, catechetical books translated from English into Chinese, or religious posters.
+- `:GeneralArea`: these nodes represent general locations in China.
+The database’s controlled geography system does not allow people to have a direct link with a geographic node.
+Therefore, the General Area nodes are used to indicate a person’s location in China when there is no corresponding institution they were affiliated with.

 ### Relationship Descriptions

 - `:PART_OF`: used to connect `:Institution`, `:Person`, and `:Event` nodes to `:CorporateEntity` nodes.
 Enables the ability to capture administrative hierarchies.
-- `:PRESENT_AT`: used to connect `:Person` nodes to `:Institution` and `:Event` nodes.
+- `:PRESENT_AT`: used to connect `:Person` nodes to `:Institution`, `:GeneralArea`, and `:Event` nodes.
 These relationships are the only way individuals receive geographic location in the database.
-- `:LOCATED_IN`: used to connect `:Institution` and `:Event` nodes to geography nodes.
+- `:LOCATED_IN`: used to connect `:Institution`, `:GeneralArea`, and `:Event` nodes to geography nodes.
 - `:RELATED_TO`: used to connect `:Person` nodes to each other.
 These can capture any sort of interpersonal relationship.
 - `:LINKED_TO`: used to connect `:Institution` nodes and `:Event` nodes.
 This can capture any sort of relationship between institutions and/or events.
 - `:CONNECTED_TO`: used to connect `:CorporateEntity` nodes to each other.
 This can capture any sort of relationship between corporate entities.
+- `:INVOLVED_WITH`: used to connect `:Institution`, `:Person`, `:CorporateEntity`, `:GeneralArea` and `:Event` nodes to `:Publication` nodes.
+Also used to connect `:Publication` nodes to one another.
 - `:INSIDE_OF`: used to connect geography nodes to one another.
 This allows the database to reflect administrative hierarchy and fuzzy geographic data.